Traveling Waves in the McKean-Vlasov Equation under Sakaguchi-Kuramoto Interaction with Phase Frustration: Introduction

 \section{Introduction}

-Oscillators found in nature are typically modeled mathematically as limit-cycles: they are derived from systems of nonlinear differential equations whose dynamics are characterized by relaxation to a globally attracting limit-cycle.
-The description of a large number of interacting limit-cycle oscillators is therefore a large system of nearly identical mutually coupled subsystems that is mathematically intractable and requires reduction.
-The phase reduction approach, in which each subsystem is replaced by one equation per oscillator that governs its phase was initially proposed by Winfree \cite{Winfree}.
-It relies on the separation between fast timescales for the relaxation to the limit-cycles, and slow timescales for their mutual interaction.
-It was justified rigorously by Kuramoto \cite{Kuramoto}, who employed perturbative methods that apply when the coupling between oscillators is weak, that is, when mutual perturbations are sufficiently small relative to their intrinsic frequencies so as not to significantly perturb the amplitudes and destabilize the globally attracting limit-cycles, while causing large deviations their phases.
+Many natural oscillators are mathematically represented as globally attracting limit-cycles that encode the asymptotic behavior of nonlinear differential equations.
+When a large number of such oscillators interact, the resulting system of coupled subsystems is high-dimensional, rendering it analytically intractable.
+The phase reduction approach replaces each subsystem with one equation per oscillator that governs its phase.
+It was initially proposed by Winfree~\cite{Winfree}, who relied on separation between fast timescales for the relaxation to the limit-cycles and slow timescales for their mutual interaction.
+Kuramoto~\cite{Kuramoto} provided a rigorous justification by employing perturbative methods that apply when the coupling between the limit-cycle oscillators is weak enough relative to their intrinsic frequencies to allow for mutual phase perturbation without destabilization.

-Each limit cycle, when unperturbed, is viewed as a uniform oscillator $\dot \theta_i=\omega_i$, where $\omega_i$ is the intrinsic frequency of the oscillation.
-Averaging methods (see \cite{Kuramoto}) yield the following system of $N$ coupled phase equations that govern the time evolution of $N$ interacting oscillators,
+When unperturbed, each limit cycle is viewed as a uniform oscillator $\dot \theta_i=\omega_i$, where $\omega_i$ is the intrinsic frequency of the oscillation.
+Averaging methods yield the following system of $N$ coupled phase equations that govern the time evolution of $N$ interacting oscillators: \be \dot \theta_i=\omega_i+\frac\mu N\sum_{j=1}^N\Gamma_{ij}(\theta_j-\theta_i), \ \ \ i=1, \dots, N. \ee Each equation describes how a limit cycle adjusts its phase velocity according to input from other oscillators.
+The phase interaction functions (PIF), $\{\Gamma_{ij}\}$, are convolutions of perturbation functions and processes from the original limit cycle model~\cite{Ermentrout}.
+When the oscillators are identical and the interactions are global and equally weighted, then $\Gamma_{ij}=\Gamma=\partial_\theta W$, where $W$ is the so-called interaction potential.
+The parameter $\mu>0$ represents the interaction strength.